 This post contains affiliate link(s).
-An affiliate link means I may earn advertising or referral fees if you make a purchase through my link.
+An affiliate link means I may earn advertising or referral fees if you purchase through my link.

 “Learned Optimism: How to Change Your Mind and Your Life” by Martin E.P.
-Seligman, Ph.D. explores the differences between optimists and pessimists, how those differences affect each of them throughout their lives, and how to be a flexible optimist so you can bring about greater results in your life.
+Seligman, Ph.D. explores the differences between optimists and pessimists, how those differences affect each of them, and how to be a flexible optimist so you can bring about greater results in your life.

-With flexible optimism, you can be an optimist the vast majority of the time and you can be pessimistic on those rare occasions when that would be beneficial.
+With flexible optimism, you can be an optimist almost always and pessimistic on those rare occasions when that would be beneficial.

-In “Learned Optimism,” Seligman extensively reveals research that he has conducted throughout his career as a leader in practical and positive psychology.
-Psychology explores why people do what they do.
-Psychology gets into our way of thinking and how that affects every area of our lives.
+In “Learned Optimism,” Seligman extensively reveals research he has conducted in his career as a leader in practical and positive psychology.
+Psychology explores our thinking and how that affects every area of our lives.

-Through this book review of “Learned Optimism,” I’ll tell you about some of the immense value contained within Martin Seligman’s ABCs of flexible optimism.
-You’ll have the opportunity to learn more about yourself and others, and you’ll have the chance to apply learned optimism to your daily life.
+Through this book review of “Learned Optimism,” I’ll tell about some of the immense value contained within Martin Seligman’s ABCs of flexible optimism.
+You’ll have the opportunity to learn more about yourself and others, and to apply learned optimism to your daily life.

 Differences Between Optimists and Pessimists

 With that quote, Seligman provides the context for what he will cover throughout “Learned Optimism.”
-There are differences certainly between optimists and pessimists.
-It could be said that optimists live by faith and that pessimists live by fear.
-Yes, one is healthier than the other, but there are times now and then when fear can be useful and even a lifesaver.
-That being said, it doesn’t help to indulge in fear too much.
-Too much fear leads to a severely limited life.
+It could be said that optimists live by faith and pessimists live by fear.
+One is healthier than the other, but there are times when fear can be helpful and even a lifesaver.
+That being said, indulging in too much fear leads to a severely limited life.

 “Pessimists give up more easily and get depressed more often.” – Martin Seligman

-I enjoyed learning about the many experiments and studies that Seligman has conducted throughout his career.
+I enjoyed learning about the many experiments and studies that Seligman has conducted.
 He shares his findings and what that means for the reader.
-These findings are revealed and discussed so that we can better understand what it is to be human and what we can do to improve our lives.
-I enjoy reading books that are practical, and “Learned Optimism” is definitely a practical book.
+These findings are revealed and discussed so we can better understand what it is to be human and what we can do to improve our lives.
+I enjoy reading practical books, and “Learned Optimism” is definitely practical.

 “Optimists … age well. … They may even live longer.” – Martin Seligman